-- \Class 2402 Beginning I Entomology Display in one standard box a minimum of 50 and maximum of 125 species representing at least seven orders.
+Beginning I Entomology - Display in one standard box a minimum of 50 and maximum of 125 species representing at least seven orders.
 Follow the guidelines listed for Collections.
-Members can exhibit in this class for a maximum of three years or until they receive a purple ribbon at the Kansas State Fair, whichever comes first; then, they are moved up a class. - \Class 2403 Beginning II Entomology Display in one standard box a minimum of 75 and maximum of 150 species representing at least nine orders.
+Members can exhibit in this class for a maximum of three years or until they receive a purple ribbon at the Kansas State Fair, whichever comes first; then, they must be moved up a division.

+Beginning II Entomology - Display in one standard box a minimum of 75 and maximum of 150 species representing at least nine orders.
 Follow the guidelines listed for Collections.
-Members can exhibit in this class for a maximum of three years or until they receive a purple ribbon at the Kansas State Fair, whichever comes first; then, they are moved up a class. - \Class 2404 Intermediate Entomology Display a minimum of 100 and a maximum of 300 species representing at least 10 orders.
+Members can exhibit in this class for a maximum of three years or until they receive a purple ribbon at the Kansas State Fair, whichever comes first; then, they must be moved up a division.

+Intermediate Entomology - Display a minimum of 100 and a maximum of 300 species representing at least 10 orders.
 Two standard boxes can be used.
 Follow the guidelines listed for Collections.
-In addition, family identification is required for all insects in any two of the following six orders (only two will be counted for judging): - a) Insects in Kansas Book -Orthoptera, Hemiptera, Homoptera, Coleoptera, Hymenoptera, and/or Diptera b) "Insects in Kansas Book: 2016 Revised Taxonomy" Kansas State University 4-H Entomology publication, which comports with the taxonomic conventions found on www.bugguide.net - Odonata, Orthoptera, Hemiptera, Coleoptera, Hymenoptera, and/or Diptera.
+In addition, family identification is required for all insects in any two of the following six orders (only two will be counted for judging):

+- a) Insects in Kansas Book -Orthoptera, Hemiptera, Homoptera, Coleoptera, Hymenoptera, and/or Diptera - "Insects in Kansas Book: 2016 Revised Taxonomy" Kansas State University 4-H Entomology publication, which comports with the taxonomic conventions found on www.bugguide.net - Odonata, Orthoptera, Hemiptera, Coleoptera, Hymenoptera, and/or Diptera.
-OR

-Members can exhibit in this class for a maximum of three years or until they receive a purple ribbon, whichever comes first; then, they are moved up a class.
+Members can exhibit in this class for a maximum of three years or until they receive a purple ribbon, whichever comes first; then, they must move up a division.

 Advanced Entomology - Display a minimum of 150 and a maximum of 450 species representing at least 12 orders.
 Three standard boxes can be used.
 Follow the general guidelines listed for Collections.
 Family identification is required for all insects belonging to the six basic orders as outlined under the Intermediate class.
 Only families in the above six orders will be counted for judging.
 Family identification of insects in the remaining orders is optional, but desirable as long as accuracy is maintained.
-On a piece of paper, list what was done to improve the collection during the current year, e.g., insect additions/replacements, order/family additions/replacements, leadership efforts used in the projects, and/or what insects have been studied.
-Attach paper to the back of one of the display boxes.
 Members may continue to exhibit in this class at the Kansas State Fair for an unrestricted number of years as long as they remain eligible for 4-H membership.